 Know more about members' voluntary liquidation process which is a voluntary process initiated by the directors of a company willing to wind up.

 Liquidation is the process of closing a business and distributing its assets to creditors and shareholders.
 Liquidation can be voluntary, or compulsory.
-In the case of voluntary liquidation process, it is initiated by the company’s directors or shareholders.
+In the case of a voluntary liquidation process, it is initiated by the company’s directors or shareholders.
 It may be court-ordered in the case of compulsory liquidation.
 The purpose of liquidation is to dissolve the company, sell its assets, and use the proceeds to pay off its debts in an organised and equitable way.
 There are two types of voluntary liquidation namely, members’ voluntary liquidation procedure and creditors’ voluntary liquidation.
 This article explains in detail the members’ voluntary liquidation.

 What Is Members’ Voluntary Liquidation Process?